anonuser1213/Internet-Essentials/README.md

   __Firefox flavours:__
   * [Librewolf](https://librewolf.net/), a custom version of Firefox, focused on privacy, security and freedom.
+  * [Firefox](https://www.mozilla.org/firefox/), standard Firefox, is fine but has some anti-features.
-  * [Fennec](https://f-droid.org/packages/org.mozilla.fennec_fdroid/) (for Android), more privacy respecting firefox.
+  * [Fennec](https://f-droid.org/packages/org.mozilla.fennec_fdroid/) (for Android), Firefox without some telementary and proprietary code.
-  * Hardened Firefox, a set of configuration making Firefox (and variants) more secure.
+  * Hardened Firefox, a set of configurations making Firefox (and variants) more secure.

   __Chromium flavours:__
   * [Brave](https://brave.com/), privacy focused browser.
   * [DuckDuckGo Browser](https://duckduckgo.com/), privacy focused browser.
+  * [Bromite](https://www.bromite.org/) (for Android), Chromium with some privacy improvements and built in ad blocker.
   * ([ungoogled-chromium](https://github.com/ungoogled-software/ungoogled-chromium)) FoSS variant of Chromium removing all connection to Google.

 </details>